A variation on the Prophecy Twist

 - Happens in Kim Possible with a prophecy about how the leader of the monkey ninjas will be unstoppable.
 At the end of the episode the prophecy spirit rather sheepishly shows up to explain to the disgruntled monkey ninjas that due to a typo he actually meant something else (Ron Stoppable).

 - Iroh from Avatar: The Last Airbender had a vision when he was young that he'd be the one successfully claim the city of Ba Sing Se for the Fire Nation — only to end the siege in his grief at his son's death.
 Years later, he finally did claim the city — from the Fire Nation, in the name of the Earth Kingdom.
 As he says "Destiny is a funny thing".

 - There's also the entirety of the Fortune Teller episode, which SEEMS to be leading this way.
 Everything she prophesises is either incredibly vague or self-fulfilling ("I'll meet my wife on the day I wear red shoes, so every day I wear red shoes!" type of self-fulfilling.)
-Then she makes a series of predictions that not only fly in the face of logic concerning the local about-to-erupt volcano, and everyone adopts a very Dying Like Animals approach, namely sheep.
+Then she makes a series of predictions that not only fly in the face of logic concerning the local about-to-erupt volcano, and everyone adopts a very laissez faire approach.
 It gets so bad that the Gaang has to fly up and literally rearrange the clouds to get her to change her prophecy, which FINALLY gets everyone off their asses, proving that her initial prediction was the wrong one....
 The subversion, pointed out explicitly by her, is that it ended up that everything turned out literally as she predicted (the village itself was not destroyed by the volcano).